merdiano/gateway-tm/README.md

 composer require merdan/gateway-tm
 ```
 The package will automatically register itself.
-Add the Service Provider manually to your
+Add the Service Provider and alias manually to your
 `config/app` file in the `providers` section.

 ```php